 Instead of relying on a single network or carrier, EMnify’s cloud native connectivity makes your devices “network agnostic,” giving them the ability to connect to whichever carrier has the strongest signal or lowest costs.
 With cloud native development, you can let a provider manage the hardware or the operating system, freeing you to focus on your application.
 With cloud native connectivity, you don’t need to juggle contracts or worry about network selection.
 We’ll ensure your devices have coverage wherever you deploy.

 Cloud native services easily integrate with your tech stack.
 Our API integrates our connectivity capabilities with your operations workflows.
 Using Emnify Data Streamer, you can get visibility into network events, service usage, and costs directly in your other applications.

 Cloud service providers let you start and stop paying for service at any time.
 The same is true with cloud native connectivity providers like EMnify.
 You only pay for the data you use.

-As a cloud native connectivity provider, EMnify’s infrastructure is available through the public cloud.
+As a cloud native connectivity provider, EMnify’s communication platform is deployed in multiple public cloud regions.
 So when you deploy globally, your data doesn’t have to travel across the world before it gets to your application.
 You can deploy your solution in multiple regions to keep data local to your customers, and improve latency.
 That’s not possible with a traditional operator, where data has to be routed through the provider’s home network before it reaches your customers.